side-wave1

 Some of the common bacterial skin infections include:

-Wash your hands often and properly.
+• Wash your hands frequently and thoroughly.

 Symptoms may include redness, swelling, tenderness, warmth in the affected area, and sometimes fever or drainage of pus.
 A dermatologist can provide an accurate diagnosis.